substatica/bas-mod-merge/README.md

 The resulting merged bas.jsondb will be written in an output directory named **merge_output**.

 Dominant mod and subordinate mod files can be compressed or extracted bas.jsondb files.

+**Caution**

+Results of merging mods may lead to unpredicatable gameplay and/r instability.